cn205000/IT-Portfolio/OSTicket/Post-Installation/readme.md

 ## 5️⃣: Users

-*Users are the people who submit support tickets — typically customers or clients.*
+*Users are the people who submit support tickets — typically customers or clients.
+Note down the User login info for future use.*

 1. Go to **Agent Panel → Users → Add New**.
 2. Fill in fake user details to simulate a real support ticket.